Group4Layers/csv-types-js/README.md

 A real-world example of this format (Types specs) can be seen in section [Group4Layers use case (or why CSV Types)](#group4layers-use-case-or-why-csv-types).

+This library is commonly used with [FlexTable](https://github.com/Group4Layers/flextable) to facilitate the data manipulation produced by CSV Types (the data structure is consumed by FlexTable).

 ## Installation

 ```sh